 Model Instruction 3.04 (Burden of Proof) tells the jury that something is proved only if the jury finds it is more likely true than not true.
 The phrase “greater weight of the evidence” is not necessary here.
 It can be included in Instruction 3.04 if desired by the court.

 The conduct or conditions forming the basis for the plaintiff’s sexual harassment claim (e.g., requests for sexual relations by his or her supervisor) should be described here.
 Excessive detail is neither necessary nor desirable and may be interpreted by the appellate court as a comment on the evidence.
 See Caviness v.
 Nucor-Yamato Steel Co., 105 F.3d 1216 (8th Cir.
 1997).
-It is appropriate to focus the jury’s attention on the essential or ultimate facts that the plaintiff contends constitutes the conditions that make the environment hostile.
+It is appropriate to focus the jury’s attention on the essential or ultimate facts that the plaintiff contends constitute the conditions that make the environment hostile.
 Open-ended words such as “etc.” should be avoided.
 Commenting on the evidence, for example, by telling the jury that certain evidence should be considered with caution, or suggesting the judge does believe or does not believe, or is skeptical about some evidence, is inadvisable.
 A brief listing of the essential facts or circumstances that the plaintiff must prove is not normally deemed to be a comment on the evidence.
 Placing undue emphasis on a particular theory of the plaintiff’s or the defendant’s case should also be avoided.
 See Tyler v.
 Hot Springs Sch.
 Dist.
 No. 6, 827 F.2d 1227, 1231 (8th Cir.
 1987).

 If the court wants to define this term, the following should be considered: “Conduct is ‘unwelcome’ if the plaintiff did not solicit or invite the conduct and regarded the conduct as undesirable or offensive.”
 This definition is taken from Moylan v.
-Maries County, 792 F.2d 746, 749 (8th Cir.
+Maries Cnty., 792 F.2d 746, 749 (8th Cir.
 1986).

 Because quid pro quo harassment usually involves conduct that is clearly sexual in nature, this element ordinarily may be omitted from the instruction.
 If it is based on something else, this sentence must be modified.